FlowFuse/node-red-dashboard/docs/contributing/widgets/core-widgets.md

-# Adding New Widgets
+# Adding New Core Widgets

+We are always open to Pull Requests and new ideas on widgets that can be added to the core Dashboard repository.

-When adding a new widget, you will need to follow the steps below to ensure that the widget is available in the Node-RED editor and renders correctly in the UI.
+When adding a new widget to the core collection, you will need to follow the steps below to ensure that the widget is available in the Node-RED editor and renders correctly in the UI.

 ## Checklist